Arnold J. Toynbee: Academic and cultural influence

-A Study of History was both a commercial and academic phenomenon.
-In the U.S. alone, more than seven thousand sets of the ten-volume edition had been sold by 1955.
-Most people, including scholars, relied on the very clear one-volume abridgement of the first six volumes by Somervell, which appeared in 1947; the abridgement sold over 300,000 copies in the U.S. The press printed innumerable discussions of Toynbee's work, not to mention there being countless lectures and seminars.
-Toynbee himself often participated.
-He appeared on the cover of Time magazine in 1947, with an article describing his work as "the most provocative work of historical theory written in England since Karl Marx's Capital", and was a regular commentator on BBC (examining the history of and reasons for the current hostility between east and west, and considering how non-westerners view the western world).
+A Study of History was both a commercial and an academic success.
+In the US alone, more than 7,000 sets of the ten-volume edition were sold by 1955.
+A 1947 one-volume 1947 abridgement by David Churchill Somervell of the first six volumes sold over 300,000 copies in the US.
+Toynbee appeared on the cover of Time magazine in 1947, with an article describing his work as "the most provocative work of historical theory written in England since Karl Marx's Capital".
+He became a regular commentator for the BBC on the then-current hostility between east and west and on non-western views of the western world.

-Canadian historians were especially receptive to Toynbee's work in the late 1940s.
-The Canadian economic historian Harold Adams Innis (1894–1952) was a notable example.
-Following Toynbee and others (Spengler, Kroeber, Sorokin, Cochrane), Innis examined the flourishing of civilisations in terms of administration of empires and media of communication.